xu-xianghua/ofpp/README.md

 >>> pl.plot(np.arange(0, 1.01, 0.05), [sum(x*V) for x in Wa], 's-')
 ```

-Parse velocity field, which is vector field.
+Parse velocity field, which is a vector field.
 And calculate the velocity magnitude,

 ```python
 >>> U01=Ofpp.parse_internal_field('0.1/U')